What is B2B Social Media Marketing?

 - Engagement rate – track this to understand how your potential clients are responding to your content

-- Impressions – track this metric to see how far and wide your social media posts have reached, and how many people saw them
+- Impressions – track this metric to see how far and wide your outreach strategy, and how many people saw them

 - Conversions – how many potential clients actually got in touch with you?
 Were you able to take things further with any of them?